Privacy

 active_assistants (optional) |

-Array of assistant names wired on this install, e.g. ["claude", "codex"]. |
+Array of assistant names wired on this install, e.g. ["claude-code", "codex"]. |

 So we know which assistants to prioritize for fixes. |